+If you are wondering how addiction affects your job, Aquila has you covered.
 If you don’t take action now, continued misuse of drugs and alcohol will lead to a downward path in your career.
-The negative behaviors that characterize addiction can destroy the livelihood of an individual and may cause you to loose your job.
+The negative behaviors that characterize addiction can destroy the livelihood of an individual and may cause you to lose your job.

 Drugs and alcohol change you.
 The chemical changes you experience both mentally and physically eventually start to show themselves in your job performance.
-They frequently effect the way you make decisions, and make you more likely to make poor decisions leading to mistakes, accidents, and in extreme situations, workplace deaths.
+They frequently affect the way you make decisions and make you more likely to make poor decisions leading to mistakes, accidents, and in extreme situations, workplace deaths.

 How can you tell if your drinking or drug use is starting to creep into your productivity?
 Here’s a quick list of some of the ways you can tell if your drinking might be affecting your career: